Pablo1307/progamers-website/README.md

 A website created for a fictional game company.
-Made using HTML, SASS, JS and Bootstrap. under development
+Made using HTML, SASS, JS and Bootstrap + Slick.js.